simbo1905/no-framework-pickler/ARCHITECTURE.md

 - No class name serialization or compression needed
 - Optimal encoding for common cases

-### Backwards/Forwards Compatibility Strategy

-In the older generation architecture we wrote class names and enum names so that in the future new types can be ignored or skipped over.
-In the new architecture if the user adds a new Enum or Record user type then the ordinal will be set by lexicographical ordering on the class names.
-This will be a breaking change.
-Yet backwards and forwards compatibility is opt-in.
-Some users will never need this.
-It is solved in things like protocol buffers by managing ordering via a mapping file which is a .proto file.
-If a user needs to support backwards and forwards compatibility then they must give us an ordinal mapping where they have not put in a breaking change of adding a new class at an ordinal of an existing class.
-The application user can give us a different ordinal map of classes and we can validate that it is complete.
-We can provide diagnostic tools to make it easier to get that correct or an easier 'migrations tool' or such.
-We do not need to solve that now as it is a migration path between old and new user code that can be made easier yet we need peak performance for users who are not opting into that feature as it is unnecessary for them.

 ### Buffer Allocation and maxSizeOf Strategy

 **The maxSizeOf method is an optional hot path**.
 While serialize/deserialize are always on the hot path, maxSizeOf